 Town council held a public meeting to gauge support for the theatre and tourism.
 Paul Aspland and Fraser Milne gave the presentation with the support of one of the councillors and the director of parks and recreation.
 However, after a raucous meeting, the council turned down the proposal since the Old Town Hall was now ready for occupancy.

 The ‘Let’s Build a Theatre’ Foundation was wound down ….
 The funds raised were returned to the donors and the remainder given to charity.
-The dream of a performing arts centre on Fairy Lake complete with white swans, was dashed.
+The dream of a performing arts centre on Fairy Lake, complete with white swans, was dashed.

-NTC had a meeting at the old Granada restaurant and in a misguided effort to force council to alter their decision, the NTC members voted to not perform in the Old Town Hall and they would go back to Pickering College.
+NTC had a meeting at the old Granada restaurant and in a misguided effort to urge council to alter their decision, the NTC members voted to not perform in the Old Town Hall and they would go back to Pickering College.
 However, Pickering College decided to develop a drama group from their own students.

 In the meantime, the Town of Newmarket had sunk a lot of money into the renovations of the Old Town Hall on the condition that it would be a local arts centre with pottery, arts school and a venue for local theatre.